tlsnotary/tlsn/README.md

 - documentation: <https://docs.tlsnotary.org/> (under development)

 ## Overview
-- **mpc**: Home of multi-party computation libraries
-    - oblivious transfer: Core building block used a lot in our codebase.
-    - garbling: We use several variants of garbled circuit executions in our codebase (DEAP, Dual-Ex, ZK)
-    - circuits: code to build circuits, with some basic circuit components available.
-    - share-conversion: supports converting between additive and multiplicative shares for performing finite-field arithmetic in 2PC.

 - **tls**: Home of the TLS logic of our protocol like handshake en-/decryption, ghash, **currently outdated**
 - **utils**: Utility functions which are frequently used everywhere
 - **actors**: Provides actors, which implement protocol-specific functionality using